-There are many ways to steek, this tutorial outlines the method I used for the Clayoquot cardigan.
-If you would like more information on some different methods of steeking (or more info on steeking in general) check out Knitty, Eunny Jang, and the queen herself, Kate Davies.
+There are many ways to steek, this tutorial outlines the method I used for the Clayoquot and Sweetshop patterns.
+If you would like more information on some different methods of steeking (or more info on steeking in general) check out Knitty, Eunny Jang, and Kate Davies.

 First up, knit yourself a sweater and block it.
 I knit the Clayoquot cardigan (with the alteration of contrasting pockets).
 Sew down your pockets, and weave in your ends.
-Ends should be woven AWAY FROM THE STEEK.
-Now you are ready to roll.
+If yoiur ends are at the steek point, just leave ’em, we are going to cut them anyway!
+Any other ends should be woven in away from the steek.

 The Clayoquot pattern has 5 steek stitches (numbered below).
 The right crochet reinforcement will use half of stitch 3 and half of stitch 4, and the left crochet reinforcement will use the other half of stitch 3 and half of stitch 2.
 The cut comes right down the middle of stitch 3.